-It is not permitted for visitors under the age of 18 to proceed to ecigzone.co.uk.
-If you are under 18 years, click exit.
-If you are over 18 years, click enter to proceedor Exit
+It is not permitted for visitors under the age of 18 to proceed to ECIG ZONE UK.
+Are you over 18 years of age?or No

 The last week has seen the UK e-cigarette community coming to terms with what has been the largest run of media coverage of the cigarette market.
 Vaping has been a news item on the television and radio; debates, polls, phone-ins and the program that kicked it all off – The Tonight program on ITV presented by journalist Chris Choi.

 What some have seen as a media door opening to further debate and the potential for a media spotlight on the research carried out so far by the likes of Dr. Konstantinos Farsalinos others have seen as nothing but clouds and black rain, fearing the demonization of vaping and vapers.

 A diversity of opinion should come as no shock to those who follow politics or football – passion rides high when something you are committed to is seen to be attacked or even a perceived bias towards the counter-argument being offered more credence and time.
 The Tonight program achieved this.

 ITV had a difficult balance to maintain.
 For a program claiming to expose the truth behind ecigarettes it had to appeal not just to those with vested interests in the subject matter but also to the viewers of Emmerdale Farm, a soap opera about, err, well to be very truthful I haven’t got a clue what it’s about but the one thing I know is this: Emmerdale Farm viewers are who the advert breaks are targeted at and ITV had to deliver a factual program which didn’t make them switch channel.